virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 where:

 - `type` - *update* type presupposes the add-on installation to the existing environment with the predefined listeners for events
-- `onInstall` - event to set the first action that will be executed
+- `onInstall` - entry point for executing actions
     - `cp` - target node group
-- `onAfterScaleOut` - event that triggers an action upon a new compute node addition
+- `onAfterScaleOut` - event that triggers the action after adding a new compute node
-- `onAfterRestartNode` - event that triggers an action upon restarting compute nodes
+- `onAfterRestartNode` - event that triggers the action after restarting *apache2* compute nodes
-- `onAfterResetNodePassword` - event that triggers an action upon resetting a password for the first compute node in a layer
+- `onAfterResetNodePassword` - event that triggers the action after resetting a password for the first compute node in the layer

 ## Events Execution Sequence

-Below you can find the graphs that show the actions with the adjoining events.
+Below you can find the graphs that list the actions with the adjoining events.
 Every action has a pair of adjoining events - one of them is executed *before* the action and another one is launched *after* the action, that is when the action is finished.

 !!! note
     The <b>*createEnvironment*</b> action does not have any adjoining events, because the events are bound after an environment creation.

-The <b>*changeTopology*</b> actions are considered quite laborious to be performed via the Jelastic dashboard, therefore, the graph below provides a sequence of possible actions and related events.
+The <b>*changeTopology*</b> actions are considered quite time-consuming while being performed via the Jelastic dashboard, therefore, you can automate their workflow with the following CS actions and related events.

 <center><img style="height: 900px; padding-right: 69px"  src="/img/changeTopologySequence.png" alt="change topology sequence icon" /></center>

-One more demanded action is related to scaling nodes in an environment within a single layer.
-The following graph provides a list of possible actions and adjoining events.
+Another demanded actions are related to scaling procedures.
+The following graph provides a sequence of scaling actions and related events.

 <center><img style="height: 626px"  src="/img/scalingEventSequence.png" alt="scaling sequence icon" /></center>